rmkiriako/workstation-setup/README.md

 When working in the terminal and making `curl` commands to an API that returns `JSON`, it really helps to be able to quickly format that `JSON` in the terminal as opposed to having to go use a site like [jsonprettyprint.com](http://jsonprettyprint.com).

-I've created a custom Bash-it script that will add the alias `json`.
+I've created a custom Bash-it script that will add the alias `json` which you can pipe some JSON input to and have it format it.

+This is just a simple wrapper around a Python command where you pipe your input to `python -m json.tool` but having an alias around that can prove useful.

 It is a requirement to install Bash-it before moving on (see above instructions for the optional Bash-it installation)